Fast Facts Locksmith Vehicle Quick Reference Guide 12th Edition

 This is Key Plate TO16.
 It shows the information necessary to make a mechanical key for a 2002-04 Lexus (and many others).
 The code is found on all cylinders.
 The "XpndrP" block shows us that a key can be cloned, if a programmed key is available, or a first key programmed using the TKO or T-Code device.
 This key configuration and code series is also used on the keyless PROX, or "Push Button" start vehicles, as an emergency key.
 Tumbler location and mechanical specifications are also shown.
 This is the Lexus "short" configuration, with 5+5 tumblers.

 The "Helps Index" directs the reader to the helps pages which give more specific information on the auto or key system he's working on.
-The Helps Section contains expanded instructions on key making, transponder procedures and insights that are too large for the Key Plate section to accomodate.
+The Helps Section contains expanded instructions on key making, transponder procedures and insights that are too large for the Key Plate section to accommodate.

 This Helps page begins the section on programming transponder PK3 keys.
 The section includes OBP (onboard programming) procedures, definitions and other helps and insights.